Federal, state, and local laws restrict the types of information that can be obtained via background checks and how the data received should be used.

 The Employee Benefits Security Administration (EBSA) has specific rules for reporting and disclosing health and welfare plans.

-The state tax agency administers state employment tax rules.
-It can also point employers in the right direction with regards to applicable local employment tax.
+State taxation agencies administer state employment tax rules.
+They can also point employers in the right direction regarding applicable local taxes.

-Per OSHA, employers must adhere to applicable health and safety standards, including providing a safe workplace and reporting injuries and illnesses.
+Employers must adhere to applicable health and safety standards, such as providing a safe workplace and performing injury/illness reporting.

 State Workers' Compensation Laws

 Most employers must carry workers’ compensation insurance.
 State requirements vary, such as by employer industry and size.

 Most states have regulations dictating minimum payday frequency.
 Employees cannot be paid less regularly than the state-mandated timeframe.